tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 Designated DoH Resolvers that provide the PvD JSON described in {{pvd}} can also provide information to allow validation of zone designations without DNSSEC.

-The JSON dictionary MAY contains a key "trustedNames" that is an array of strings containing domains that can be used for mutual confirmation of resolver designation.
+The JSON dictionary MAY contain a key "trustedNames" that is an array of strings containing domains that can be used for mutual confirmation of resolver designation.

 For example, the JSON dictionary retrieved at "https://doh.example.net/.well-known/pvd/dns-query" can contain the following contents: